 Thanks to Richard Albutt at Birmingham Central Library for advice and encouragement, as always, and the suggestion to make this material available via the internet.

-Thanks to Tony Brettell, past head of Heath Mount Primary School, Balsall Heath, albeit a cricket man not a history man! for his patience, interest and support.
+Thanks to the late Tony Brettell, past head of Heath Mount Primary School, Balsall Heath, albeit a cricket man not a history man! for his patience, interest and support.

 Thanks to Old Salt, Clinton Davies for contributions on a whole variety of information, not least placenames, street names and the works of John Morris Jones.

-Thanks with especial gratitude to Mike Hodder, the ever-patient former Birmingham City Archaeologist who has generously given me his time and expert advice and whose readiness to give me access to the Birmingham Sites & Monuments Record utterly transformed the scope of this document.
+Thanks especially to Mike Hodder, the ever-patient former Birmingham City Archaeologist who has generously given me his time and expert advice and whose readiness to give me access to the Birmingham Sites & Monuments Record utterly transformed the scope of this document.
 It was his suggestion that this become an electronic document rather than a book.
 'Is it your Millennium project?" he asked.

 Wikipedia & Wikimedia

-Some images in this document are taken from the Wikipedia and Wikimedia Commons websites.
+Some images in this document are from the Wikipedia and Wikimedia Commons websites.
 Wikipedia is a free on-line encylopaedia to which anyone may contribute.
-It is hosted by the Wikimedia Foundation, a non-profit organization that hosts a range of projects including Wikimedia Commons Attribution and a direct link to the website is given alongside each image in the text.
+It is hosted by the Wikimedia Foundation, a non-profit organization that hosts a range of projects including Wikimedia Commons, a free media repository.
+Attribution and a direct link to the website is given alongside each image in the text.
 A summary of the copyright follows: Wikimedia Commons is free.
 Everyone is allowed to copy, use and modify any files here freely as long as the source and the authors are credited and as long as users release their copies/improvements under the same freedom to others.
 The Wikimedia Commons database itself and the texts in it are licensed under the GNU Free Documentation License.
 The license conditions of each individual media file can be found on their description pages.
-For full copyright information see the Wikipedia and
+For full copyright information see the Wikipedia and Wikimedia Commons websites.

-Some images in this document are taken from UK Housing at http://ukhousing.wikia.com.
-This is a wikia site set up by Erebus555 which operates in the same way as Wikipedia.
+Some images in this document are from UK Housing at http://ukhousing.wikia.com.
+This is a wiki site set up by Erebus555 which operates in the same way as Wikipedia.